 How to get: It's quite complicated to get there by public transport, so taxi is an easier choice.

-Situated in the neighborhood of Les Corts, close to Camp Nou stadium, you will find Bowling Pedralbes.
-This place isn’t anything flashy, but serves the purpose, if you’re searching for a bowling track.
-At the moment, it's the only bowling track inside the Barcelona city area.
+Bowling Pedralbes, is situated in the neighborhood of Les Corts, close to Camp Nou stadium.
+This place isn’t anything fancy, but serves the purpose, if you’re searching for a bowling track.
+Currently, it's the only bowling track within the Barcelona city area.
 There are 14 lanes for bowling, a pool table and foosball.
 They don’t offer glow bowling.
-The bowling track has a restaurant serving basic decent food like burgers and tapas.
+The bowling track has a restaurant serving decent basic food like burgers and tapas.

 Address: Avinguda del Doctor Marañón, 11 bajos, 08028 Barcelona